Film and Plot Synopsis

 Sheriff Sweet finally catches up with Robert, and demands that Robert draw down on him.
 However, Robert collapses from exhaustion, and is arrested.
 The film then jumps ahead a couple of months to Robert’s trial.
 Robert is having breakfast with Sheriff Sweet and his wife.
 The Sweets have been taking care of little Robert while big Robert has been in jail.
 They ask Robert to give up custody of the baby since he is facing a long prison sentence.
 However, Robert refuses to do so because it would break the word that he gave to the infant’s mother.

-When Robert does the same thing to the trial judge, he is viewed by the townspeople as a hero and is sentenced by the judge to the minimum of a year and a day.
+When Robert does the same thing to the trial judge, the townspeople view him as a hero.
+The judge sentences him to the minimum of a year and a day.
 The film ends with Robert leaving to serve his abbreviated prison sentence and promises to return.
 And that is how a John Wayne Christmas tale should go.